-The hydrogen production goes through a process called electrolysis of passing water through the unit and extracting hydrogen in fuel grade volumes from 185 Kg per 24 Hour cycle.
-More substantial machines for larger client-bases and volumes of hydrogen are available; this would include banks of machines that are clustered together.
+The hydrogen production goes through a process called electrolysis passing water through the unit and extracting hydrogen in fuel-grade volumes from 185 Kg per 24 Hour cycle.
+More substantial machines for larger client bases and volumes of hydrogen are available; this would include banks of machines that are clustered together.

 Producing Hydrogen with these methods ensures a clean energy source from start to finish.

 Electrical energy can be made from various fuels including; fossil, wood pellet, gas, hydro, solar, and nuclear, but only three of these power sources are suitable to ensure completely clean power these are the use of;